 Babri Masjid case: From 1949 to 2019, here's a timeline of how events unfolded so far

-The Ram Janmabhoomi-Babri Masjid dispute is a decades-old tussle between Hindus and Muslims with the former claiming that the disputed land is actually the birthplace of Lord Rama where a mosque was built in 1528–29 CE (935 AH) by Mir Baqi.
+The Ram Janmabhoomi-Babri Masjid case is a decades-old tussle between Hindus and Muslims with the former claiming that the disputed land is actually the birthplace of Lord Rama where a mosque was built in 1528–29 CE (935 AH) by Mir Baqi.

 Since the mosque was built on orders of the Mughal Emperor Babur, it was named Babri Masjid.